openstax/content-copy-tool/README.md

 - name uniqueness: workspaces & modules
 - config-ify license and url's and stuff
 - use sword to create modules
+- replace getopt with optparse
+- infrastructure for user-working directory

 ####Install requirements
 - python 2.7.6+